somayehforouzandeh/JMP-Data-Storytelling-Bike-Sharing/README.md

 ![User Type Distribution](Screenshots/User%20Type%20Distribution.png)

-The distribution of user types provides an initial overview of the composition of bike-sharing demand.
+The distribution of demand reveals two distinct user profiles.
+Registered users account for a larger and more stable share of system usage, while Casual users show more variable behavior.

 ---